Providers

 Teri Navakuku

 Teri is a member of the Hopi and Navajo tribes, and was born and raised in Kayenta, Arizona.
 Coming from the reservation communities, Teri saw a need to work with youth, and hopes to be the light to one’s personal growth.
-Teri enjoys spending time with her family and puppy.
-She also enjoys hiking, being culturally active, traveling, going to metal concerts, and staying physically active.
+Teri enjoys spending time with her family and dog (Cookie).
+She also enjoys hiking, being culturally active, traveling, reading, and staying physically active.

 Jonathan Yellowhair